 Manganese activates important enzymes that work in chlorophyll forming and is necessary to build chloroplasts.
 It is also a cofactor for enzymes in the plant’s respiration.

-Much like an iron deficiency, a manganese deficiency yellowing occurs between the leaf veins of young leaves.
-However, this pattern is not as distinct as it is with iron.
+But, this pattern is not as obvious as it is with iron deficiency.
 Use a fertilizer with manganese or manganous.
-It is also a good time for a zinc application.
+It’s also a good time to add zinc.

 Molybdenum